Supreme Court of Indonesia: Justices

 According to the Constitution, candidates for Supreme Court Justices are required to have integrity and be of good character as well as be experienced in law.
 Candidates are proposed to the House of Representatives by the Judicial Commission.
 If the House of Representatives approves them, their appointment is then confirmed by the president.
 As of mid 2011, there was a total of 804 courts of various kinds in Indonesia.
 About 50 justices sat in the Supreme Court while other high and lower courts across Indonesia employed around 7,000 judges.
 Officially, the Supreme Court consists of 51 justices divided into 8 chambers.

 There are two Deputies Chief Justice: one for Judicial Affairs, which oversees the Civil Chamber, Criminal Chamber, Religious Chamber, Military Chamber, and State Administrative Chamber; the other one is for Non-Judicial Affairs, which oversees the Legal Development Chamber and Supervision Chamber.
-The current Deputy Chief Justice for Judicial Affairs is Andi Samsan Nganro, who was elected to the position on 15 February 2021.
-The current Deputy Chief Justice for Non-Judicial Affairs is Sunarto, who was elected to the position on 23 May 2018.
+The current Deputy Chief Justice for Judicial Affairs is Sunarto, who was elected to the position on 3 April 2023.
+The current Deputy Chief Justice for Non-Judicial Affairs is Suharto, who was elected to the position on 15 May 2024.

 The specialized Chambers are currently presided by the following justices, based on the date of their election to the position: